dribnet/purvs/README.md

 17.2.MDDN342 PS3

-Starting off experimenting with the starting code I have decided to explroe adding an element of random.
-Instead of drawing ellipses, I have used tall strokes that are quite sketch like.
-To strengthen this theme I have added a text book texture to the background of the workspace (which did not load when I uploaded to purview).
+Moving on with my symbols I have explored a grid layout.
+The grid layout shows off the randomness of the symbols and creates a large amount of unique symbols.